 - A verbal prescription for a dog for “Leukeran 2 mg SID for 10 days” was transcribed as “BID for 10 days.”
 The dog was administered the drug twice daily for 10 days and died.
 The abbreviation “SID” was unfamiliar to the pharmacist, and although the cause of death is unknown, the resulting overdose may have contributed.

 - A written prescription for a cat for “Ursodiol 250 mg tablet, give ½ tablet SID” was misinterpreted as “give ½ tablet QID.”
 The cat received an overdose for two days, but fortunately, only experienced diarrhea.

 Many reported cases of medications errors in people involve the use of “U” for units and “µg” or “mcg” for microgram.
-There are many documented human cases of fatal tenfold insulin overdoses from the misinterpretation of the abbreviation “U” (for units) when the “U” closely follows a number in a written prescription.
+There have been cases of fatal tenfold insulin overdoses in people from the misinterpretation of the abbreviation “U” (for units) when the “U” closely follows a number in a written prescription.
 For example, “10U” for “10 units” can easily be misread as “100 units,” resulting in a patient receiving ten times the intended dose.
 Also, the abbreviations “mcg” and “µg” (for microgram) can be mistaken for “mg” (for milligram), creating a 1000-fold overdose.

 |Commonly Misinterpreted Abbreviations|